Hike Sapa Valley – Rice For Lunch, Rice Wine For Breakfast

 Sapa Valley in Vietnam, trekking, swimming in lake

-At the top, we bus back to the station, take over night train back to Hanoi and wake up on the train in time to see the Hanoi market stalls open for the day’s business.
+A bus takes us back to the station in time for the train to Hanoi, waking up in time to see the Hanoi market stalls open for the day’s business.

 Sapa Valley Vietnam Hiking Group